RodneyMorgan97/wiki_api_demo/README.md

 First open Git Bash if you're on windows or a terminal if you're on macOS

-cd (change directory) back into the project folder we cloned before
+`cd` (change directory) back into the project folder we cloned before

 Then open that folder in your favorite text editor!

-From the editor make a new file and call it 'wiki_api_demo/py'
+From the editor make a new file and call it 'wiki_api_demo.py'

 ## What to write
 For this demo we are going to be using the Wikipedia API with Python2.
-Documentation for the API can be found [here](http://wikipedia.readthedocs.io/en/latest/quickstart.html)
+Documentation for the API can be found [here.](http://wikipedia.readthedocs.io/en/latest/quickstart.html)

 First we need to install the wikipedia API so that Python knows how to use it.
-To do that we will use PIP, a package manager for Python.
+To do that we will use pip, a package manager for Python.

 * Type `pip install wikipedia`
-* If that doesn't work go ahead and give it a []`sudo pip install python`] (https://xkcd.com/149/)
+* If that doesn't work go ahead and give it a [`sudo pip install python`.](https://xkcd.com/149/)

 Boom.
 Now we have wikipedia.
 Test it out in the python interactive shell.
 In the terminal type `python`.
 Once in python try `import wikipedia`.
 If you have any issues grab one of the floaters to help you out!

-NOW we can go back to the file we created in our text editor and type that same line `import wikipedia`
+NOW we can go back to the file we created in our text editor and type that same line `import wikipedia`.

-For a simple demo we can take the users input and search wikipedia and give the results back to the user.
+For a simple demo we can take a users input, search wikipedia and give the result back to the user.
 Pretty simple.

 So first we need to accept user's input.
 Do that like so `user_input = raw_input("What would you like to learn about today? ")`

 Finally search wikipedia and return that search to the user `print wikipedia.summary(user_input)`

 ## What happens next
 To run your sweet little program go back to the terminal and use python to interpret what you wrote `python wiki_api_demo.py`

+## Pushing to our Github Repo with Git

+So, now we have our little program!
+Let's save it to our Github repo, so the whole world can see it!

+Go back to your terminal and navigate to your repo folder.
+There's three steps to saving to Github:

+1. Add your files by typing `git add *`.
+The astrisk * is used to mean "everything in this folder."
+Alternatively, we could type `git add wiki_api_demo.py` to only submit a single files.

+2. Commit your files with `git commit -m "My first commit message"`.
+Instead of writing "my first commit message", you should really explain what changes you made in this commit.
+This is called a 'commit message'.
+Note that committing your code creates a log of what has been added, and gets it ready to put onto Github, but it doesn't actually transfer it yet!

+3. Enter `git push` to "push" all your local commits to your github repo.

+If you didn't get any errors, go to Github and see if your code is all there!
+Congratulations!